NLnetLabs/krillmanager/README.md

 highly available scalable service with integration points for monitoring and log analysis.

-Doumentation is available in the [wiki](https://github.com/NLnetLabs/krillmanager/wiki).
+Documentation is available in the [wiki](https://github.com/NLnetLabs/krillmanager/wiki).